salesforce/omakase/readme.md

 There are several enums such as `Keyword.java` and `Browser.java` that contain values that will inevitably need to be updated.
 Most of these are stored in data files under `src/test/resources/data/`.

-You can use a script to regenerate the java source files (see below) after updating, or you can directly run the main method on the classes under `src/test/.../omakase/test/util/tool`.
+You can use a [script](#scripts) to regenerate the java source files after updating, or you can directly run the main method on the classes.

 ### Scripts